ess-dive-community/essdive-leaf-gas-exchange/instructions.md

 We will continue to work with the ESS community to improve data and metadata reporting formats for leaf-level gas exchange data.
 Please contribute by submitting [issues](https://github.com/ess-dive-community/essdive-leaf-gas-exchange/issues/new/choose), using our issue templates, or contact ess-dive-support@lbl.gov to provide any feedback on the process of formatting data, specific metadata fields or controlled vocabulary terms.

+## Use of this format with other ESS-DIVE reporting formats
+The ESS-DIVE collection of reporting formats includes formats for different measurement types and also for file and metadata structures.
+The collection is designed to be modular, so use of multiple reporting formats will be required to correctly format a data package.
+As such, the content of this Leaf-level gas exchange data and metadata reporting format is limited to guidance specific to gas exchange data.

+For ESS-DIVE data packages, file formats should follow those presented in the [csv file](https://github.com/ess-dive-community/essdive-csv-structure) and [file level metadata](https://github.com/ess-dive-community/essdive-file-level-metadata) reporting format documentation.
+The [ESS-DIVE Reporting Format for Comma-separated Values (CSV) File Structure](https://github.com/ess-dive-community/essdive-csv-structure) includes guidance for many general data types, including missing values, temporal and spatial data.
+Supplementary data should follow the relevant data format, where available, such as the [ESS-DIVE Sample ID and Metadata Reporting Format (IGSN-ESS)](https://github.com/ess-dive-community/essdive-sample-id-metadata).

+Refer to the [ESS-DIVE Community Space](https://github.com/ess-dive-community) for a complete list of available reporting formats.

 ## Example data package
 Here is an example data package that follows these reporting format guidelines.